JohnEsleyer/brainvault/README.md

 flutter build windows --release
 ```

+# Limitations
+- The application is still very slow.
+- Doesn't support Latex

 # Contributing
 I welcome any contributions from the open-source community to make this project better.
 However, I must emphasize that a positive and respectful environment is paramount.
 My lines of code aren't flawless, they reflect a work in progress.
 Many of them may not be fully optimized and lack a refined structure.
 Your collaboration and constructive input are valued as we collectively work towards improvement.